advance100/doc_webpack/list-of-plugins.md

 if(!BROWSER_SUPPORTS_HTML5) require("html5shiv");
 ```

+Each key passed into `DefinePlugin` is an identifier or multiple identifiers joined with `.`.

+* If the value is a string it will be used as a code fragment.
+* If the value isn't a string, it will be stringified (including functions).
+* If the value is an object all keys are defined the same way.
+* If you prefix `typeof` to the key, it's only defined for typeof calls.

 The values will be inlined into the code which allows a minification pass to remove the redundant conditional.

 Example: